byruzyayandy1/byruzyayandy1/README.md

 ### Hi there 👋

-I’m Mohammed Bayero Yayandi, a self-taught Python programmer, Tech community builder, technical writer, AI enthusiast, public speaker, open-source enthusiast, and a people’s person.
+I’m Mohammed Bayero Yayandi, a self-taught Python programmer, Tech community builder, Technical writer, Machine Learning enthusiast, Public speaker, Open-source enthusiast, and Tech advocate.
 I grew up in Kaduna State Northern part of, Nigeria.
-I'm a student of Mineral and Petroleum Resources Engineering.
+I'm  currently a student of Mineral and Petroleum Resources Engineering.
 I love supporting to come into tech (most espcially ladies).
 Asides from being actively involved in tech, I am a social entrepreneur and a volunteer for Non-For Profit Organization.
 I love meeting and networking with new friends.

 - 🔭 I’m currently working on [WasteCoin](http://ng.wastecoin.com)